Why Pan American Silver Corp. (PAAS) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -20.02% loss in the last 1 month and extending the period to 3 months gives it a -5.77%, and is -5.17% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.43% over the week and 3.39% over the month.
+The stock witnessed a -14.40% loss in the last 1 month and extending the period to 3 months gives it a -2.07%, and is 7.72% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.70% over the week and 3.35% over the month.

 Pan American Silver Corp. is expected to release its quarterly report on 05/10/2023.The EPS is expected to shrink by -450.60% this year.